aleshaleksey/fansys23/13-crafting-imbuing.md

 ___
 #### Supernatural Alchemical Produce

 Supernatural alchemical produce require a source of the effect much like other imbuing or enchanting.
 The difference is, the source may be the freshly [harvested](05-skills.md#harvest) parts of an entity possessing the supernatural ability.
-There are two conditions for this kind of harvest:
+There are three conditions for this kind of harvest:

 - The reagents are considered "exotic", thus increasing the threshold for the "harvest" roll by +10.
-- The entity must still possess enough SP dice to use the ability, or at least 1 (whichever is higher) when the part is harvested.
+- The entity must still possess enough SP/MP dice to use the ability, or at least 1 (whichever is higher) when the part is harvested.
 - The amount of raw material needed is x10 greater than final alchemical produce.
 In general, at least 1lb of reagents are required per dose, although this is not always the case.

 ___
 #### Natural Alchemical Produce

-Natural alchemical products can also be made and mostly follow the standard rules for alchemy, imbuing and enchanting.
+Natural alchemical produce can also be made and mostly follow the standard rules for alchemy, imbuing and enchanting.
 However, one does not place spells or abilities into such a produce.
 A character can instead create:

 - Produce that cause or cure a [condition](10-conditions-types.md#condition-table), except "dying", "doomed", "poisoned" or "diseased".
 The difficulty and time taken is determined by the class of the condition (C, B, A, S) in the same way as [class of abilities](#equivalence-between-abilities-and-spells) affects these paraments.
 If the condition is caused, it is caused for the "default" duration.
 - Produce that cause [poisoning](14-poisons-and-diseases.md#poison-list) or [disease](14-poisons-and-diseases.md#list-of-diseases), or cause a character to roll an additional save against them prematurely.
 As with conditions, the class of the poison/disease determines the difficulty and time taken.
 Likewise a source of the poison/disease is needed to extract and concentrate the final concoction.
 - Synthesise/extract various mundane produce such as oils, waxes, perfumes, black powder, or items like paper, torches and the like.
-- Create various miscellaneous items from the list (to do).
+- Create various miscellaneous items from the list (see ["Alchemical reagents and potions"](12-equipment-economy.md#alchemical-reagents-and-potions)).

 ___
 ### Threshold Table